v8/v8.dev/src/docs/torque.md

 `const` means that a field cannot be altered at runtime (or at least not easily; Torque will fail compilation if you attempt to set it).
 This is a good idea for length fields, which should only be reset with great care because they would require freeing any released space and might cause data races with a marking thread.

-`weak` at the beginning of a field declaration means that the field is visited with some kind of custom weak object semantics.
-If the object may be a normal weak ref (with the second bit set), then `Weak<T>` should be used in the type instead.
-As an example, this field from `Map` can contain some strong and some weak types, and also requires custom weak visitation:
+`weak` at the beginning of a field declaration means that the field should be grouped with other `weak` fields, and affects the generation of constants such as `kEndOfStrongFieldsOffset` and `kStartOfWeakFieldsOffset` which can be used in custom `BodyDescriptor`s.
+We hope to remove this keyword once Torque is fully capable of generating all `BodyDescriptor`s.
+If the object stored in a field may be a weak reference (with the second bit set), then `Weak<T>` should be used in the type.
+As an example, this field from `Map` can contain some strong and some weak types, and is also marked for inclusion in the `weak` section:

 ```torque
   weak transitions_or_prototype_info: Map|Weak<Map>|TransitionArray|